snoopycrimecop/ome-help/README.md

 - js/ - contains the Javascript files for the site
 - css/ - contains the CSS files
 - config.yml - YAML configuration file
+- 404.html - a custom error page that redirects to the home page

 Once you have built the site locally your git repository will also have: